andreafalzetti/andreafalzetti.github.io/content/about/_index.md

 authorImage : "images/about/profile.jpg"
 ---

-👋 I'm Andrea, a Staff Software Engineer and AWS Community Builder based in London, UK.
+👋 I'm Andrea, a Teach Lead & Staff Software Engineer and AWS Community Builder based in Europe.
 I am passionate about building products and tools that bring value to people.
 I have been crafting software since 2010.

 Since 2021 I have been working within the Developer Experience space, empowering other developers have a better experience doing their work, every day.